Candy Sweets (1 Large Piece)

 Choose Dark Chocolate

-Opt for dark chocolate with a high cocoa content, which generally contains less sugar than milk chocolate.
+Opt for dark chocolate with a cocoa content of 70% or higher, as it generally contains less sugar than milk chocolate.

 Monitor Timing